GideonNeedleman/bootcalc/README.md

 # bootcalc
-Playing around with bootstrap and javascript
+Playing around with Bootstrap and JavaScript

+Building a couple simple calculator functions in JavaScript and styling with Bootstrap.